nghidinh0610/File-Integrity-Management/README.md

                     # One of the baseline files must have been deleted, notify the user
                     Write-Host "$($key) has been deleted!" -ForegroundColor Red
 ```
+✔️The script have to alert everytime a file is deleted <br>
+✔️The second option is used when you to make sure it has not been changed<br>

+<h2>Conclusion</h2>
+Integrity is one of the 3 CIA triad for security that any security professional have to know.
+This break down will be a perfect opportunity for new commers in cyber security to get used to the concept of Integrity.
+Thank you for reading until the end and hope you find it informative.
+Cheers